KP-Nemaranzhe/Tic-Tac-Toe/README.md

 # 🎮 Tic-Tac-Toe in Java

 This is a simple Tic-Tac-Toe game made with Java.
-Players can play against each other or the computer.
+Players can play against each other on a single computer and get results.

 ## 🛠 Features
 ✅ Play against another player